Blog Posts on Tall And True

 By the time they stopped laughing and giggling, the children were home and ready to tell everyone about their adventure.

-Next year marks the fiftieth anniversary of my first "published" writing.
-It was inspired by Enid Blyton and my ten-year-old imagination (which back then wasn't distracted by computers, smart gadgets and all-day TV).
+2022 marks the 50th Anniversary of my first "published" writing, inspired by Enid Blyton and my ten-year-old imagination, which back then wasn't distracted by computers, gadgets, or all-day TV.

 Share your writing on Tall And True